Facing the Future Together: Next date to be determined.

 About the workshop

-We would like to invite you to join us on Saturday, May 6th, for a day of learning and sharing.
-This invaluable workshop focuses on the transition of passing the roll of supporting, advocating and caring for your relative with a disability from the parents’ generation to the next.
-After attending this workshop, both the current and future caregiving generations will be better prepared for their future role and parents or current primary caregivers will have clarity on the next steps in implementing their succession plan.
+After attending this workshop, both the current and future caregiving generations will be better prepared for their future roles and parents or current primary caregivers will have clarity on the next steps in implementing their succession plan.
 We would encourage all family members or close important people to attend.

 This full-day workshop is designed to inform and assist all members of the family and their successors to: